 - 1. The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 Funding a Municipal Budget. - 2.
-In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist.

-- 3. The outcome of this exercise would either be a surplus or deficit.
+In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist. - 3.
+The outcome of this exercise would either be a surplus or deficit.
 A deficit would indicate that the applications exceed the cash and investments available and would be indicative of non-compliance with the MFMA requirements that the municipality's budget must be "funded". - 4.
 Non-compliance with section 18 of the MFMA is assumed because a shortfall would indirectly indicate that the annual budget is not appropriately funded. - 5.
-From the table it can be seen that for the period 2022/23 the budget will be funded with a surplus of R73.4million - 6. the municipality acknowledges that achieving a healthy financial position means having an other working capital of greater than 1.
-The municipality aims to have an improved working capital position after the first year of the MTERF. - 7.
-It must also be noted that the municipality has enforced measures to encourage employees to utilise leave days earned.
+From the table for the period 2022/23 the budget will be unfunded with a deficit of R612 million

+6. It must also be noted that the municipality has enforced measures to encourage employees to utilise leave days earned.
 This will also have a positive impact on the employee benefit obligation provision.

-Table 23 MBRR - Table A9 Asset ManagementASchedule attachment
+Table 23 MBRR - Table A9 Asset Management

+ASchedule attachment